 Our source language supports integers, lists, tuples and all algebraic datatypes.
-Patterns support wildcards, constructors and literals, or-patterns $(p_1|p_2)$ and pattern variables.
-We also support when guards, which are interesting as they introduce the evaluation of expressions during matching.
+Patterns support wildcards, constructors and literals, or patterns $(p_1|p_2)$ and pattern variables.
+We also support when guards.
 Decision trees have nodes of the form:

 In the Switch node we have one subtree for every head constructor that appears in the pattern matching clauses and a fallback case for other values.
 The branch condition π_i expresses that the value at the switch accessor starts with the given constructor.
 Failure nodes express match failures for values that are not matched by the source clauses.
 Unreachable is used when we statically know that no value can flow to that subtree.